MehradYaghoubi/pylipextractor/README.md

     print(f"Successfully extracted {extracted_frames.shape[0]} frames.")
     print(f"Frames saved to {output_npy_path}")
 else:
-    print("Extraction failed or no frames were extracted.")
+    print("Extraction failed or the video clip was rejected (e.g., too many invalid frames or no faces detected).")

 ```

 To convert the extracted .npy file into individual image frames (e.g., PNGs), use the provided save_npy_frames_to_images.py utility script: